 In January 1935, J. Gresham Machen gave a series of radio messages “on the deity of Christ.”
 This was only a month after the New York Times reported that his church trial (not criminal) would begin in the PCUSA (Presbyterian Church, USA).
-He was put on trial for taking a stand against taking the church's money to fund missionaries like Pearl S. Buck, who didn't believe in the virgin birth or the deity of Christ and didn't feel such issues should be part of the gospel message on the mission field.
-In February of 1935, Machen would lose his ordination credentials.
-Yet,…
+He was put on trial for taking a stand against using the church's money to fund missionaries like Pearl S. Buck, who didn't believe in the virgin birth or the deity of Christ and didn't feel such issues should be part of the gospel message on the mission field.

 As we get closer to Easter Sunday, it's good to stop and consider the cross of Christ when we can.
 To help you do that, here is a reflection from Hannah Michels on our place at the cross:

 Were you among the soldiers scoffing, beating, mocking?

 Were you among the women weeping along the way?

 Were you among the crowds watching, waiting reviling?